 The waiver of deductible is a clause in your insurance policy that lists situations where you will not have to pay the deductible in the event of a claim.

-Large loss waivers of deductible are not as commonly talked about but can be an important money-saving advantage in a claim.
+Big claim (or "large loss") waivers of deductible are not as commonly talked about but can be an important money-saving advantage in a claim.

 Are Waivers of Deductible Different With Each Insurance Company?

 Yes, waivers of deductible following a large loss will vary based on your insurance company and policy choice.
 You need to ask your insurance representative if your insurance company offers a deductible waiver and what the specific waiver amount on your policy is.

 For example, high-end homeowner policies have deductible waivers, but the limit of the waiver may be higher, such as $50,000.
 Whereas a standard homeowner or renter, or condo policy may agree to waive the deductible only if the loss is over $10,000 or $25,000.
 There is no standard rule.
 The insurance company can decide when they will waive the deductible based on their client and target market.

 Knowing if and when your home insurance policy will waive the deductible can be very helpful in deciding when to increase your deductible to save money.
 Insurance companies use this as a strategic advantage and value-add to offer clients.

 Let's say Amanda was shopping for her first home insurance and wanted to save money on costs while still getting good coverage.